nikmosi/twitch-sub-bot/README.md

 ## Testing & Coverage

+Use `uv` to install dependencies and execute the full asynchronous test suite with coverage enforcement (95% minimum):

 ```bash
 uv run --frozen pytest --cov=src --cov-report=term-missing
 ```

+To fail the run when coverage drops below the enforced threshold the command already configures `pytest-cov` with `--cov-fail-under=95` in `pyproject.toml`.
+An XML coverage report is produced at `coverage.xml` for CI integrations.

 ## License
 Released under the terms of the GNU General Public License v3.0.
 See